 The Sail & Colour Loft, Church Ln, Chatham ME4 4TE

 This free to visit memorial is the perfect place for visitors to reflect on the sacrifices made to protect our country.
 Set atop the White Cliffs of Dover, there are two replica aircraft, spectacular views across the channel and plenty more.
 See events here.

 Dover Western Heights

 Seen as one of the best fortifications in Britain, the heights include forts, ditches, and an impressive grand shaft all designed to protect the country from invasion.
 As a visitor, you can experience tours of these and on open days, watch re-enactments of historic battles.
 See events here.

 Western Heights Roundabout, Dover CT17 9DW

 Contact The Marquis at Alkham

 With so much to see and do in Kent, you’re sure to build up and appetite or need a place to rest for the night.
-Here, at the Marquis, we have a fine dining restaurant and luxury hotel for you to do just that.
-Based in an area of outstanding natural beauty, we offer great seasonal food and a luxury boutique hotel to stay in afterwards.
+Here, at the Marquis at Alkham, our restaurant with rooms has everything you need to do just that.
+Based in an area of outstanding natural beauty, we offer great seasonal food and comfy rooms to stay in afterwards.
 Winning awards such as the Trip Advisor Certificate of Excellence and being featured in the Michelin Guide and Good Hotel Guide, we’re sure that you’ll love our restaurant and hotel.